 The Center for Virtual Learning received planning authorization in 2018.
 The University has now completed necessary planning for this facility and seeks funding to begin construction of this much needed, state-of-the-art, high-tech building.
 It is especially important and fiscally prudent for the State to take advantage of the current historic low interest rates and provide final authorization for this project.
-We very much seek and appreciate your support in this.
+Ferris very much seeks and appreciates state support for this initiative.